Reinforcement Learning for Unsupervised Domain Adaptation in Spatio-Temporal Echocardiography Segmentation

 \section{Introduction}

 Although supervised deep learning has become the staple for both 2D and 3D medical image segmentation, it remains limited by the amount and quality of manual annotations.
 Obtaining such annotations is laborious, logistically challenging, and expensive, in particular for 3D images or 2D+t image sequences.
-This has driven the development of semi-supervised and unsupervised domain adaption methods to leverage larger datasets containing few or no annotations~\cite{guan2022}.
+This, with accurate segmentations needed to compute clinically relevant indices such as chamber volumes or ejection fraction, has driven the development of semi-supervised and unsupervised domain adaptation methods to leverage larger datasets containing few or no annotations~\cite{guan2022}.

 Reinforcement learning (RL) offers an alternative to conventional supervised training by leveraging automated reward mechanisms to iteratively improve model outputs.
 We recently proposed a RL-based segmentation strategy (RL4Seg) \cite{Judge_RL4Seg} framing 2D segmentation as a single-timestep RL task, in which a segmentation network acts as an agent, and is optimized through reward-driven interactions with unlabeled data.
 This approach enables learning with non-differentiable objectives, including anatomical metrics, ensuring viability of output segmentations, and providing a reliable uncertainty estimator via the fully trained reward network.